 - Kids are strongly influenced by their peers.
 Parents need to know who their children's friends are, where they are and what they are doing. - Kids who have the skills and opportunities to be involved in pro-social activities are less likely to engage in risky behavior.

-2006 Peer-Individual Protective Factor Scales, % Protected Grade 6 100% 80% 60% 48% 47% 40% 20% N/A N/A 0% Belief Prosocial Prosocial Social involvement interaction moral
+2002 Peer-Individual Protective Factor Scales, % Protected Grade 6 100% 80% 60% 40% 20% N/S S N/S S 0% Belief Prosocial Prosocial Social involvement skills in a interaction moral